 Local favourite (and world famous, thanks to last year's social media campaign to attract Ryan Gosling to visit during the Toronto International Film Festival), Grinder Coffee is a mainstay in Toronto's up-and-coming Leslieville area.
-The neighbourhood has gentrified over the past five years, yet still maintains it's 'old school' feeling, according to owner, Joelle Murray.
+The neighbourhood has gentrified over the past five years, yet still maintains it's 'old school' feeling, says Joelle.

 "Traditionally, Gerrard and Jones wasn’t a destination neighbourhood, but that's changed over the last five years since we opened business," she says.
 “This neighbourhood is mixed and diverse, and that’s what I love about it."

 Her fondness for her community, and a reliance on her neighbours to help support her business is also what drives her to give back.

 “Because I’m an independent business, I literally depend on my community, so I believe it’s important to give back”, she says.

 That's why in February of this year, Grinder Coffee created and sold “Love the East” heart-shaped cookies, with all proceeds going to Michael Garron Hospital as part of our Love the East community program.